"The Champion of Kirkwall was an archmage without peer, a god among mortal men.

 - There's also the original Merlin, back when he was still around.
 The magic he used to set up the prison on Demonreach was so advanced that Bob uses the analogy of an internal combustion engine compared to Harry's wooden axles.

 - Harry himself is a candidate, as he's often described as the strongest wizard of his generation.
 He doesn't have the control, finesse or experience yet, though.
 A wizard of the White Council isn't considered a mature practitioner until they've been on the Council for a century and Harry isn't even 40 yet.
 By comparison, Senior Councillors have three or four centuries of experience and accumulated ability.
+Harry admits that in a couple hundred years, it's very possible he could become the second-or-third-most powerful wizard in the world.

 - In The Wheel of Time, this is what Rand becomes after merging with the memories of his 400-year-old past self.